Skip to main content

 What’s the difference between snakes and slow worms?

-At first glance, these limbless reptiles are easy to mistake for snakes.
-However, slow worms are much smaller than snakes, with a golden tinge to their smooth grey skin.
-Their heads are the same width as their bodies, making them distinct from the snake’s wider heads.
+At first glance, these limbless reptiles are easy to mistake for snakes in the UK.
+However, slow worms are not true snakes.
+They're much smaller than snakes, with a golden tinge to their smooth grey skin.
+Their heads are the same width as their bodies, making them distinct from the snake’s wider heads

 A shiny, green slow worm curls its body while on old leaves and bark.
 Slow worm, credit Roger Key